 Ding Yi’s career includes studies in decorative arts at the Shanghai School of Arts & Crafts, a position as designer in a toy factory, and studies in traditional Chinese painting at Shanghai University.
-The diversity of this background has been reflected, in his work, in the simultaneous coexistence of a high degree of apparent mechanization, repetition and precision, along with a creative impulse towards novelty and formal experimentation.
+The diversity of this background has been reflected in his work as the simultaneous coexistence of a high degree of apparent mechanization, repetition and precision, along with a creative impulse towards novelty and formal experimentation.

-His artistic practice includes painting, sculpture, and installations, and is circumscribed by the idea of promoting the autonomy of the artistic field beyond politics and history: “abstract art”, says Yi, “can represent the spirit”.
+His artistic practice includes painting, sculpture and installations, and is circumscribed by the idea of promoting the autonomy of the artistic field beyond politics and history.
+As he has stated: “abstract art can represent the spirit”.